nocicadaleftbehind/nvls/README.md

-# gputop
+# nvls
-gputop prints information for GPU processes in a similar to `top`.
+nvls prints information for GPU processes in a similar to `ls`.

 # Usage

-`python gputop.py` lists all processes currently running on a GPU
+`python nvls.py` lists all processes currently running on a GPU

 `--user USER` filters the list above by username